Home

 2. High idle speed: After startup, the engine may idle at unusually high RPMs (revolutions per minute) when the ECM misreads throttle input.

-3. Engine stalling or rough idling: The engine may run unevenly or shut off unexpectedly, especially at low speeds, due to inconsistent throttle input from the faulty TPS.
+3. Engine stalling: The engine may run unevenly or shut off unexpectedly, especially at low speeds, due to inconsistent throttle input from the faulty TPS.

 4. Poor acceleration: You may notice a delay when pressing the gas pedal, as the ECM isn’t receiving the right sensor signal.
-As a result, the throttle valve may open too slowly or not enough, leading to sluggish acceleration.
+As a result, the throttle valve and throttle plate may open too slowly or not enough, leading to sluggish acceleration.

-5. Reduced engine power: The engine may feel weak or slow to respond.
-This is because the car enters a limp or failsafe mode to prevent damage, limiting throttle response.
+5. Reduced engine performance: The engine may feel weak or slow to respond.
+This is because the car enters a limp mode to prevent damage, limiting throttle response.

 6. Unresponsive or jerky throttle behavior: The gas pedal may feel uneven or cause sudden surges due to weak signals from the throttle sensor.